 What Is Root Canal Therapy?

-Root Canal Therapy (also referred to as root canal treatment or endodontic treatment) is a dental procedure in which the diseased, decayed tooth, or damaged nerve of a tooth is removed and the inside areas (the nerve and canals within the roots) are cleaned, filled and sealed permanently to avoid infection.
+Root Canal Treatment (also referred to as endodontic therapy) is a dental procedure in which the diseased, decayed tooth, or damaged nerve of a tooth is removed and the inside areas (the nerve and canals within the roots) are cleaned, filled and sealed permanently to avoid infection.

 Without treatment, the surrounding tissues of the tooth (including the gums and bone) will become infected and a dental abscess can form.
 The chance of tooth loss increases at this stage.
 Dental implants would be a good option for replacement of missing tooth.